friction2d/friction-core-plugins/README.md

 Now reconfigure your project (Friction will check for `src/plugins`) and plugins should show up in your IDE (or whatever you use).

-As default, plugins will be built in `build_dir/src/app/plugins`.
-Friction will search in the folder `plugins` relative to the `friction` binary.
-UI for settings etc will be added in Friction later.
+As default, plugins will be built in `build_dir/src/app/plugins` on Linux or `build_dir/src/app/friction.app/Contents/MacOS/plugins` on macOS.

+Plugins search paths (in order):

+* Friction app folder/plugins
+* Friction app folder/../CMAKE_INSTALL_LIBDIR/friction/plugins
+* User config folder/CorePlugins or custom path from settings

 ## Contribute